-Rules for posts, contests, and challenges that I am hosting: Original characters only, no copyrighted characters, no characters based on copyrighted characters, no characters based on RPG’s or other games.
+Rules for posts, contests, and challenges: Original characters only, no copyrighted characters, no characters based on copyrighted characters, no characters based on RPG’s or other games.
 The characters must be your own design and not based on any character that might be copyrighted in any way.
-I have the right to delete any post that I believe crosses this line without warnings.
+I have the right to delete any post that I believe crosses this line without warning.
 Only post characters that you have either created for this contest specifically or you know for certain have never been entered to a contest before.
 If you aren’t certain, don’t enter it, because I’m not going to go back through all of the contests and check.

 So, following on from last weeks poll, where we looked at who the best Flash was, this week we're looking at another DC icon that was reinvented from the Golden Age to the Silver Age and then numerous times since, Green Lantern.
 You can choose who your favourite is from all of the human characters to have held the title of Green Lantern in DC continuity.
 We are not counting any of the alien characters who are part of the Green Lantern Corps, just the humans who own green power rings.